Using the Batch Compiler

 So it can be used as a standalone application and inside an Ant build outside of Eclipse.

-Running the batch compiler
+Running the Batch Compiler

 The recommended options have an orange background.